computefoundation/gnu-linux-shell-scripting/README.md

 * [Return one or more files for a command using one of two search methods: (1) Locate from a database; (2) Recursively find from the current or specified directory.](scripts/utilities-modules/general_program_management/returnfileforcmd)

+---

+Linux-shell-base has an [extension repository for utilities consisting of more than one file][packaged-utilities].

 ## Mobile

 Solutions for mobile devices, based on two *super* sections: